JeniRag/2023MAT933/README.md

 Project Code for MAT933 Report.

 ## Dataset
-Dataset and Matlab code to calculate semi-NMF (and NMF) was obtained from: https://github.com/JustinShi2016/APBC2018.
+Dataset and Matlab code to calculate semi-NMF (and NMF) were obtained from: https://github.com/JustinShi2016/APBC2018.

 (H Yu, et al., Predicting and understanding comprehensive drug-drug interactions via semi-